gcp-terraform-workshop/terraform-workshop-labs/203-module-gcp/README.md

 ## Expected Outcome

-In this challenge, first download a module from the HashiCorp Terraform Module Registry.Browse to,https://registry.terraform.io/modules/terraform-google-modules/network/google/2.3.0
+In this challenge, first download a module from the HashiCorp Terraform Module Registry.
+Browse to,https://registry.terraform.io/modules/terraform-google-modules/network/google/2.3.0

 Scroll down and copy the code under the "Usage" section and paste the code into a `main.tf` file.
 Make sure you modify the `project_id` with your project information.
 You can leave the rest un changed for this lab.
 In the future, if you use a module from the registry you can modify the paremeters as needed.